When is the best time to visit Thailand?

 March is in Thailand’s hot season, but you do not need to worry because the climate is still quite pleasant at this time to travel.
 I recommend visiting the islands to avoid the heat.

 Although April in Thailand has high temperatures, at this time, many visitors come here to participate in the famous Songkran festival (13/4 of each year and lasts 3-5 days).
 Therefore, the travel cost is more expensive.

-Note: When participating in the Songkran Festival, you should dress simply, avoid carrying electronics because it can be damaged by water.
+Note: When participating in the Songkran Festival, you should dress and avoid carrying electronics because water can damage them.

 5. Thailand in May